Morris worm: Architecture

-The worm exploited weak passwords.
+The worm exploited weak passwords, such as words used by the spelling checker and passwords using simple patterns like username, emanresu, or usernameusername.
 Morris's exploits became generally obsolete due to decommissioning rsh (normally disabled on untrusted networks), fixes to sendmail and finger, widespread network filtering, and improved awareness of weak passwords.

-Though Morris did not intend for the worm to be actively destructive, instead seeking to merely highlight the weaknesses present in many networks of the time, an unintentional consequence of Morris's coding resulted in the worm being more damaging and spreadable than originally planned.
+Though Morris said that he did not intend for the worm to be actively destructive, instead seeking to merely highlight the weaknesses present in many networks of the time, a consequence of Morris's coding resulted in the worm being more damaging and spreadable than originally planned.
 It was initially programmed to check each computer to determine if the infection was already present, but Morris believed that some system administrators might counter this by instructing the computer to report a false positive.
 Instead, he programmed the worm to copy itself 14% of the time, regardless of the status of infection on the computer.
 This resulted in a computer potentially being infected multiple times, with each additional infection slowing the machine down to unusability.
 This had the same effect as a fork bomb, and crashed the computer several times.

-The main body of the worm can only infect DEC VAX machines running 4BSD, alongside Sun-3 systems.
+The main body of the worm can infect only DEC VAX machines running 4BSD, alongside Sun-3 systems.
 A portable C "grappling hook" component of the worm was used to download the main body parts, and the grappling hook runs on other systems, loading them down and making them peripheral victims.

-Coding mistake
+Replication rate

-Morris's coding mistake, in instructing the worm to replicate itself regardless of a computer's reported infection status, transformed the worm from a potentially harmless intellectual and computing exercise into a viral denial-of-service attack.
+By instructing the worm to replicate itself regardless of a computer's reported infection status, Morris transformed the worm from a potentially harmless intellectual and computing exercise into a viral denial-of-service attack.
 Morris's inclusion of the rate of copy within the worm was inspired by Michael Rabin's mantra of randomization.

 The resulting level of replication proved excessive, with the worm spreading rapidly, infecting some computers several times.
 Rabin would eventually comment that Morris "should have tried it on a simulator first".